HM-Dhakad820/HM-Dhakad820/README.md

 - ⚡ Fun fact **Do not take life too seriously.
 You will never get out of it alive.**

+  ---

+## About Me

+I am Hariom Mehta, a driven Data Analyst with a background in Physics.
+My journey blends the rigors of scientific inquiry with the precision of data analysis.
+Currently pursuing my MSc in Physics from IIT Jodhpur, I am passionate about applying analytical techniques to solve complex problems and derive actionable insights.
+My expertise spans across data science, machine learning, and data visualization, and I enjoy turning raw data into meaningful narratives.
+Whether it's predicting trends, uncovering patterns, or visualizing data, I am dedicated to making data-driven decisions that have real-world impact.

+---

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/hariom-mehta-b98432291" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="hariom-mehta-b98432291" height="30" width="40" /></a>